Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-vutagwa/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

+# MY ANSWERS
+## 1. Select Your Operating System (OS)
+### Downloading Windows 11:

+step 1: Look for a bootable disk step 2: Go to Windows 11 Download Page. step 3: Click on "Download Now". once the windows 11 has downloaded fully. step 4: boot your machine then reboot it and press F9 till a boot menu appears on the screen step 5: select the bootable disk you had downloaded your operating system in step 6: select language then click on next and select the operating system version you wish to install that is windows 11 you had previously downloaded. step 7: click install, then delete previous partitions you had prevoiusly in the machine. step 8: create new partitions by clicking 'new' then click next, then let the machine download the operating system.

+## 2. Install a Text Editor or Integrated Development Environment (IDE)
+### Installing Visual Studio Code (VS Code).
+step 1: open any desired web browser and search visual studio code step 2: click on the first search and then head to download. step 3: select the version most appropriate for your operating system and let the installer download. step 4: go to file explorer and double click on the installer. step 5: accept the terms of the intsaller and click next. step 6 select on the desktop icon option and Follow the Installation Wizard to the end step 7: load the visual studio code.

+## 3. Set Up Version Control System
+### Installing Git
+step 1: open any desired web browser and search git step 2: click on the first search and then head to download. step 3: select the version most appropriate for your operating system and let the installer download. step 4: Follow the Installation Wizard till yoy select on finish

+### Verify the Installation:
+step 1: Open Terminal. type 'cmd' on search bar step 2: Type 'git --version' and press Enter.